Q&A – Wearing shorts at work: never, always or sometimes safe to wear?

 Prevent accidents at work with a strong prevention policy

 An accident at work can happen quickly, but prevention is of course better than cure.
 Mensura helps you on your way.
-Find out more about our approach, or read all the blogs about occupational safety.
+Contact us through the form below and read all the blogs about occupational safety.